Bare Metal Restore

 Downloads section

-4. Create a bootable media (for example, a USB flash drive) from the downloaded image.
+4. Create bootable media (for example, a USB flash drive) from the downloaded image.

 Restore from the disaster recovery image